tiprankstipranks

 The market price of our common stock could be negatively affected by sales of substantial amounts of our common stock in the public markets.

-JAB's affiliate may possess the capability to sell the Company's common stock shares they hold to the public markets, following the stipulations outlined in Rule 144.
+JAB's affiliates may possess the capability to sell the Company's common stock shares they hold to the public markets, following the stipulations outlined in Rule 144.
 The substantial sale of our shares by JAB's affiliate, or the mere anticipation of such sales, could potentially exert a significant downward pressure on the market price of our common stock.
 A decrease in the value of our common stock could hinder our capacity to raise capital through the issuance of additional common stock or other equity securities.

 Share Price & Shareholder Rights - Risk 2